astrivant/polyad/docs/proposals/rotations.md

 Hooks are references to typed operations or finite Graphs with an explicit completion contract, not arbitrary callbacks submitted to the operator.
-A readiness probe alone does not prove a remote dependency accepts a new credential.
-Such rotations need an application check or revision acknowledgement.
+A rotation verifies that the remote dependency accepts the new credential through an application check or revision acknowledgement.
 Systems that cannot accept overlapping credentials need a declared disruption window;
 changing traversal cannot make that switch seamless.